Daniel Kelly (Wisconsin judge): Views

 After President Obama's 2012 re-election win, Kelly said his re-election was a win for the "socialism/same-sex marriage/recreational marijuana/tax increase crowd."
 Kelly has likened Social Security to slavery.
 He has argued that U.S. Supreme Court's decision in Obergefell v.
-Hodges, which ruled that bans on same-sex marriage were unconstitutional, was illegitimate.
+Hodges (2015), which ruled that bans on same-sex marriage were unconstitutional, was illegitimate.
 In 2014, Kelly wrote that slavery and affirmative action both "spring from the same taproot" and that "neither can exist without the foundational principle that it is acceptable to force someone into an unwanted economic relationship."
-Kelly is also considered staunchly anti-abortion, after a 2012 blog post where he likened abortion, at any stage of the pregnancy, to "the taking of human life."
+Kelly is also considered staunchly anti-abortion, after a 2012 blog post where he described abortion, at any stage of the pregnancy, to "the taking of human life."

 In his application to be Governor Walker's nominee to the Wisconsin Supreme Court in 2016, he wrote that the best U.S. Supreme Court decision of the prior 30 years was United States v.
-Lopez and that the worst decision was Kelo v.
-City of New London.
+Lopez (1995) and that the worst decision was Kelo v.
+City of New London (2005).
 In his 2023 bid for a seat on the Court, he reiterated his view that Kelo was wrongly decided.